Photo:

 Just a few minutes away, in Kirkland Urban, you’ll find Chainline’s second taproom, which also serves up pizza, pretzels and brews.

-Ounces Taproom and Beer Garden
+Ounces Taproom and Beer Garden, West Seattle

-Remlinger Farms Brewery
+Remlinger Farms Brewery, Carnation

 Reuben’s also has two private event venues available for rent: the Barrel House and the Canning Line.

-Elliott Bay Brewing Company
+Elliott Bay Brewing Company, multiple locations

 This community-centered brewpub, started by two friends in 1997, is the ultimate no-frills hangout, and has three locations, in Burien, Lake City and West Seattle.
-One of the few local breweries dedicated to producing organic beer, it offers a rotation of handcrafted seasonal ales inside a cozy, warmly lit space, along with an impressively varied food selection.
+One of the few local breweries dedicated to producing organic beer, it offers handcrafted flagship and seasonal ales inside a cozy, warmly lit space, along with an impressively varied food selection.
 The kids menu is extensive, featuring all of the picky-kid classics, from hot dogs and grilled cheese to a fun grazing platter of turkey, cheese, veggies and mandarin oranges.

-5 Rights Brewing Company
+5 Rights Brewing Company, Marysville

-More Seattle spots for families to eat and drink |
+More Seattle spots for families to eat and drink: |

-Editor’s note: This article was first published in 2023, and was updated by family fun editor Meredith Charaba on July 22, 2024.
+Editor’s note: This article was first published in 2023, and was updated by family fun editor Meredith Charaba on Aug.
+25. 2025.
 Two new breweries were added and all entries were fact-checked.